Checo (footballer)

-Alejandro Martínez Flores (born 16 September 2004), commonly known as Checo, is a Spanish professional footballer who plays as a midfielder for FC Cartagena B.
+Alejandro Martínez Flores (born 16 September 2004), commonly known as Checo, is a Spanish professional footballer who plays as a midfielder for Segunda Federación club Lorca Deportiva on loan from Cartagena B.

 Career

 Born in Santiago de la Ribera, Murcia, Checo joined FC Cartagena's youth sides for the Cadete squad, and signed a new contract with the club on 31 March 2022.
 He made his senior debut with the reserves on 16 October 2022, starting in a 3–2 Segunda Federación away loss to CD Utrera.

 On 16 June 2023, Checo renewed his link with the Efesé until 2025, being definitely promoted to the B-side.
 On 7 July of the following year, he agreed to a new two-year extension.

 Checo scored his first senior goal on 1 December 2024, netting the B's third in a 3–2 Tercera Federación away win over CD Bullense.
 He made his first team debut the following 1 June, coming on as a second-half substitute for Daniel Luna in a 3–1 Segunda División home loss to CD Mirandés, as his side was already relegated.